-They don’t develop a team attitude – Since they came into the project with the focus of just working with you for this one contract, they rarely develop a team attitude and desire to work with you long term.
+They don’t develop a team attitude – Since they came into the project with the focus of just working with you for this one contract, they rarely develop a team attitude and a desire to work with you longer term.

 All these issues, no matter if the product was delivered or not, greatly harm the quality and ROI of the product.
-Digital businesses are constantly evolving, living animals and they need constant nurturing and support from dedicated engineering teams.
+Digital businesses are constantly evolving.
+They are like living animals and need constant nurturing and support from dedicated engineering teams.
 Issues can arise on the fly, at midnight or on public holidays.
 Business does not wait.

 I have one big piece of advice for business owners.

-If you make money on a digital product, you have to invest and educate your teams and use highly-qualified professionals to recruit and train these in-house dedicated teams.
+If you make money on a digital product, you have to invest in and educate your teams, and use highly-qualified professionals to recruit and train these in-house dedicated teams.
 There is no other option.
-I always prefer to build my own team for the companies I operate or build dedicated teams for my customers that are passionate about the product they are building.
+I always prefer to build my own team for the companies I operate, or build dedicated teams, for my customers, that are passionate about the product they are building.

 Another frustrating aspect for the engineering team is when business owners and CFO’s try to measure every hour spent on product delivery and productivity.
 Anyone who has ever written a single line of code knows that sometimes shit happens, and you just need to step back from the problem for a bit to figure out the best path forward.

-Managing developers is not the same as managing every other type of employee.
+Managing developers is not the same as managing every other type of an employee.

-Ownership and business attitude paired with a dedicated team brings products and businesses success.
+Ownership and business attitude, paired with a dedicated team, brings product and business success.
 Of course, it should be orchestrated by experienced industry leads and companies that know how to achieve this.

 - Develandoo Company Culture